notaryproject/specifications/scenarios.md

 **Implications of this requirement:**

-- The local developer has access to the signing keys
+- The local developer has access to signing keys
-- The local environment has a policy by which it states the set of signatures it accepts.
+- The local environment has a policy by which it states the set of keys it accepts.
 - The signing and validation of artifacts does not require a registry.
 - The signature used for validation may be hosted in a registry, or other accessible location.
+- The lack of a registry name does not infer docker.io as the default registry.
+This does imply changes to either the docker client, the notary client or both.

 ### Scenario #2: Sign, Rename, Push, Validate